sahilrajput03/sahilrajput03/learn-mocp.md

 # -f --next              Play the next song
 # -r --previous          Play the previous song
 # -x --exit              Shutdown the server
+# -T --theme theme       Use the selected theme file (read from ~/.moc/themes
+#                        if the path is not absolute)
+# -C --config FILE       Use the specified config file instead of the default
+# -O --set-option NAME=VALUE
+#                        Override the configuration option NAME with VALUE
+# -M --moc-dir DIR       Use the specified MOC directory instead of the default
+# -P --pause             Pause
+# -U --unpause           Unpause
+# -G --toggle-pause      Toggle between playing and paused
+# -v --volume (+/-)LEVEL Adjust the PCM volume
+# -y --sync              Synchronize the playlist with other clients
+# -n --nosync            Don't synchronize the playlist with other clients
+# -A --ascii             Use ASCII characters to draw lines
+# -i --info              Print information about the currently playing file
+# -Q --format FORMAT     Print formatted information about the currently
+#                        playing file
+# -e --recursively       Alias for -a
+# -k --seek N            Seek by N seconds (can be negative)
 ```